 Puzha meen: Puzha meen or river fish curry is another tribal specialty.
 Rather than using backwater or seawater fish, tribes catch fish from the rivers in the forests and mountains.
-The recipe differs between different tribes; some use coconut and some don’t.
-Others combine the curry with boiled tapioca.
 They traditionally season the dish with green chillies, chilli powder, coriander, garlic, turmeric, ginger, and coccum.

 Thal curry: Thal curry or yam stem curry comes from Malabar’s tribal communities.
 When yam is in season, usually after the monsoon, the stems are removed, chopped up, and boiled with a spice preparation.
 The curry is served in limited rural areas, so tracking down this dish is part of the adventure.

 Njandu varattiyathu: Njandu varattiyathu is a traditional tribal dish made using crab.
 It’s fairly easy to come by; many restaurants across Kerala now serve this dish.
 Drenched in coconut milk, the crab is combined with spices such as turmeric, chilli powder, green chillies, garlic, curry leaves, and coriander powder.

 Kurumulaku Kanji: Also called pepper porridge, kurumulaku kanji originated from Kerala’s tribal communties.
 When it is prepared traditionally, the rice porridge is cooked in coconut milk, pepper, cumin, garlic, salt, and imodakam for at least half an hour.